 Upon scheduling the hearing, the Title IX Coordinator and/or his or her designee will appoint a hearing officer to conduct the hearing.
 The hearing officer will be a senior administrator of the Institution, or may be, in the discretion of the Title IX Coordinator and/or his or her designee, a third party specially appointed for this purpose.
-The Title IX Coordinator and/or his or her designee shall provide the hearing officer, as much in advance of the hearing as possible, with the evidence directly related to the allegations that has been shared with the parties by the investigator(s); any written responses provided by the parties to the evidence; the final investigative report.
+The Title IX Coordinator and/or his or her designee shall provide the hearing officer, as much in advance of the hearing as possible, with the evidence directly related to the allegations that has been shared with the parties by the investigator(s); any written responses provided by the parties to the evidence; the final investigative report, and any written responses provided by the parties to the final investigative report.